2023 Campeonato Paraense

-The 2023 Campeonato Paraense is the 111th edition of Pará's top professional football league.
-The competition started on 21 January and ended on 3 April.
+The 2023 Campeonato Paraense was the 111th edition of Pará's top professional football league.
+The 2023 edition was supposed to start on 21 January, however, the championship was paralyzed by the STJD due to a new appeal filed by Paragominas regarding the previous edition.

+Paragominas' case was dismissed, and the championship started on 5 February, with its end on 26 May.

+Águia de Marabá won the championship for the 1st time.

 Format

 Three groups with four clubs, with the teams of one group facing those of the other two.
 The eight best teams in the overall standings advance to the final stage.
 The matches of the quarter-finals, semi-finals, third place play-offs and the finals will be played on a home-and-away two-legged basis.

 The two worst teams in the overall standings will be relegated to the 2024 Campeonato Paraense Second Division.

 The champion and the runner-up qualify to the 2024 Copa Verde.
 The champion, the runner-up and the 3rd-placed team qualify to the 2024 Copa do Brasil.
 The best two teams who isn't on Campeonato Brasileiro Série A, Série B or Série C qualifies to 2024 Campeonato Brasileiro Série D.